jSydorowicz21/KenzieOnTheRocks/README.md

 # Overview
 This service can be deployed to any AWS Account, it uses user provided AWS Credentials and generic scripts to accomplish this task.
-TOCO: Add more indepth steps
+TODO: Add more indepth steps

 ### To deploy the Development Environment